khsuzan/khsuzan/README.md

 # Hi there! 👋

 I'm Kawsar Hossain Suzan, a passionate software developer with expertise in mobile app development, cross-platform development, and web application development.
-Here are some of the skills and technologies I specialize in:
+Here are some of the skills that I really loved and work with:

 ## Android Application Development 📱

 - 🌟 Proficient in Java and Kotlin.
-- 🚀 Developed Several applications.
 - 💡 Experience with Android Studio and the latest Android SDKs.

 ## Cross-Platform Development with Flutter 💙